LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-earl-flute-horace-andy-peter-judas/index.md

 author: 96
 banner: []
 description: >-
-  The last few Sunday Jams have stuck along a reggae, roots &amp; dub feel.
-This week is no different as I&#39;ve chosen Peter &amp; Judas by Earl Flute &amp;
+  The last few Sunday Jams have stuck along a reggae, roots & dub feel.
+This week is no different as I've chosen Peter & Judas by Earl Flute & Horace Andy.
-  Horace Andy.
-Earl Flute is a famous reggae guitarist / singer &amp; Horace Andy a famous Songwriter.
-Peter &amp; Judas is a Sunday anthem without a [...]Read More...
+  Earl Flute is a famous reggae guitarist / singer & Horace Andy a famous Songwriter.
+Peter & Judas is a Sunday anthem without a [...]Read More...
 published: true
 tags: feature
 featured: false